UMAC TOKYO SEMINAR

-- Registration for Tokyo seminar is separated from UMAC 2019 Conference in Kyoto (1-7 September 2019).
-Details are to be announced.
+Registration for the Tokyo seminar is separated from UMAC 2019 Conference in Kyoto (1-7 September 2019).

 - If you are attending the UMAC 2019 Conference in Kyoto, please note that travel Kyoto-Tokyo and accommodation in Tokyo not included in the conference fee.